Swift-Squirrel/Docs/v0/Utilities/Index.md

 ## JSON
 We provide `SquirrelJSON` package which is included in `Squirrel`.
 This package contains `JSON` struct which is used in Session and you can use it to transform JSON data from String to specific object and so on.

+## Logging

+For logging we are using `SwiftBeaver` and you can use everything it provides.